sergiodxa/remix-i18next/README.md

 import { RemixBrowser } from "remix";
 import { RemixI18NextProvider } from "remix-i18next";

-// intialize i18next using initReactI18next and configuring it
+// initialize i18next using initReactI18next and configuring it
 i18next
   .use(initReactI18next)
   .init({